syncfusion-content/uwp-docs/uwp/Kanban-Board/Overview.md

 # About Syncfusion UWP Kanban Board Control

 The UWP Kanban Board control is an efficient way to visualize a workflow at each stage of completion.
 Kanban helps to define elegant planning and clear visualization of work progression.
-SfKanban also provides many features that are used to monitor the progressing tasks in the software development cycle.
+Its also provides many features that are used to monitor the progressing tasks in the software development cycle.

 ![Overview of SfKanban in UWP](SfKanban_images/SfKanban_img1.png)